AxonFramework/AxonFramework/extensions/kotlin/.github/ISSUE_TEMPLATE/3_enhancement_request.md

 ---
-name: 'Feature request'
+name: 'Enhancement request'
-about: 'Suggest a feature for Axon Framework - Extension Kotlin'
+about: 'Suggest an enhancement to an existing feature for Axon Framework - Extension Kotlin'
 title:
-labels: 'type: feature'
+labels: 'type: enhancement'

 ---